 In behavioural economics and decision theory, FOMO can be simply explained as loss aversion.
 In their research, Scholars Amos Tversky and Daniel Kahneman have shown people have a strong need want to avoid loss – whether it’s a hot date, getting one last drink at the bar, or even getting a sweet deal online.

 According to research, losses are twice as impactful as gains in the human mind.
 We hate missing out – fear it, even – and this can be used to increase the number of sales coming through your ecommerce website.

 A couple of common FOMO methods include:

-- Set a limited time only promotion.
-There’s nothing scarier to a shopper than the word “limited”.
+- There’s nothing scarier to a shopper than the word “limited”.
 Splash “limited time only” all over your promotional material to urge customers to act now or miss out on the deal.

-- Emotive/urgent language.
-Think “hurry”, “while stocks last”, “one week only”, “limited” and “before time runs out”.
+- Think “hurry”, “while stocks last”, “one week only”, “limited” and “before time runs out”.
 Be brief, be emotive, and make sure it’s urgent.

 FOMO can be a powerful tool for encouraging customers to spend more and checkout more often.
 However, a word of caution to this tale… if you’re going to harness the power of FOMO, make sure not to lie to your customers.

 If you’re splashing “3 items left in stock” all over your product pages but you’re caught with a whole warehouse full of products tucked away, you’re going to lose your customers’ business as well as their trust – and fast.